jbcodeforce/aws-studies/docs/sa/well-architectured.md

     * Manage change in automation

-Before architecting any system, foundational requirements that influence reliability should be in place.
+Before architecting any system, define foundational requirements that influence reliability:

 | Questions to assess| Comments |
 | --- | --- |